natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 druid level – 2.
 A desert druid cannot use wild shape to adopt a plant form.
 At 10th level she can assume the form of a Small or Medium vermin, at 12th level a Tiny or Large vermin, and at 14th level a Diminutive or Huge vermin.
-This effect functions as *[beast shape IV]* (treating the vermin as an animal to determine its ability and natural armor modifiers).
+This effect functions as *[Beast Shape IV]* (treating the vermin as an animal to determine its ability and natural armor modifiers).